• Skip to primary navigation

 Egg drop soup relies solely on the beaten eggs for its texture; poured into the simmering broth, the delicate strands add to the visual appeal and mouthfeel.

-Hot and sour soup offers a robust meal-like feeling whereas egg drop soup is light, allowing subtle flavors to shine through.
+Hot and sour soup offers a strong meal-like feeling whereas egg drop soup is light, allowing subtle flavors to shine through.

-Both soups are delightful Chinese dishes, but offer distinct dining experiences.
+Both soups are pleasant Chinese dishes, but offer distinct dining experiences.

 Cooking Methods